Frequently asked questions

 How do you guarantee availability of my files?

-hiveNet's system is resilient to nodes appearing and disappearing from hiveNet.
+Hivenet's system is resilient to nodes appearing and disappearing from the network.
 Imagine your file broken into 100 pieces, like a puzzle.
-Hive builds an additional 100 special pieces that it distributes with the original pieces.
+Hivenet builds an additional 100 special pieces that it distributes with the original pieces.
 As long as Hive can retrieve 100 out of the 200 pieces, it will be able to reconstruct the puzzle.

 How do you guarantee the durability of my files?

-hiveNet first guarantees that the data in each puzzle piece is not corrupted by storing signatures along with the data.
-Corrupted data is then removed from hiveNet.
-Second, hive nodes monitor these puzzle pieces, and reconstruct new ones when not enough pieces are available.
+Hivenet first guarantees that the data in each puzzle piece is not corrupted by storing signatures along with the data.
+Corrupted data is then removed from the network.
+Second, Hivenet special nodes monitor these puzzle pieces, and reconstruct new ones when not enough pieces are available.
 Over time, you will always be able to reconstruct the puzzle.

 There are approximately 20 million servers in data centers around the world.
 These consume today approximately 40 TWh representing 2% of overall electricity demand.
 However, due to the growth of the Internet - storage and compute - this is expected to grow to up to 20% of overall electricity demand in the coming decade.
 This is soon going to outgrow the energy consumption of the airline industry.